 Welcome to my blog, Philosophy for Parents.
 I have an MPhil and PhD in Intellectual History and Political Thought from the University of Cambridge (Cambridge, England), as well as a BA from Wellesley College (Wellesley, MA).
-I am also a mother to six wonderful, challenging, energetic, demanding, unique children, who range from ages 15 to 4.
+I am currently have a position at the Philosophy Department at the University of San Diego, where I teach a variety of philosophy classes ranging from introductory classes to upper-division courses on moral and political philosophy, philosophy of religion and medieval philosophy.
+I am also a mother to six wonderful, imperfect, energetic, demanding, unique children, who now range from ages 22 to 11.

 I have started Philosophy for Parents for two reasons.
 The first is that I have a passion for parenting.
 I believe that parenting is the most important job anyone can do.
 I also see parenting as the hardest job anyone can do (I speak as a former Wall Street banker, and a college teacher of philosophy).
 Yet, it seems that as a society, despite all our advances, we still don’t really value parenting.
 The things we really value in our society, like power, fame, wealth, professional status, and freedom, having nothing to do with parenting, and in fact usually are much harder to achieve if you take your parenting responsibilities seriously.